 Pay Your Respect to Portugal’s Corpse Bride

 The Tomb of Inês de Castro in Alcobaca is the final resting place of Inês de Castro.
 Inês had fallen in love with Pedro, but it was disapproved by his father, King Afonso IV.
-The king then killed her out of desperation that her and Pedro were in love.
+The king then killed her out of desperation that she and Pedro were in love.
 If all that sounds a bit morbid, well it is, but that doesn’t change the fact that her lavish tomb is one of those beautiful attractions that you simply must see.
 It is a true testament to Pedro’s love for Inês that she was interred in such luxury.

 Eat at McDonald’s Imperial